 Why Choose Bascom Palmer Eye Institute?

 First Class Care.
-On 16 occasions, Bascom Palmer was named the nation’s Number One eye care provider.
+Bascom Palmer is the nation’s Number One eye care provider.
 Our patients receive care from leading eye doctors using the most advanced treatment methods available today.

 Trusted Specialists.
 Our 1,300-member team includes respected corneal specialists trained to care for patients with every corneal condition – from the routine to rare.